manojnuvvala/manojnuvvala/README.md

 - 👋 Hi, I’m @manojnuvvala
 - 👀 I’m interested in ...
 Full Stack Development.
 - 🌱 I’m currently learning ...
-Project Management.
+Web application .
 - 💞️ I’m looking to collaborate on ...
-JAVA.
-- 📫 How to reach me on MICROSOFT TEAMS AS MANOJ NUVVALA
+Devops.
+- ❤  I am wanderlust.
+- 😎  Love to make friends.
+-  ✔  Genuine by heart and a helping hand to the needy.